Rosario derby

 The Rosario derby ("Clásico Rosarino") is the oldest and one of the most fiercely contested football rivalries in Argentine football.
+Is consider as one of most intense and dangerous derbies in Argentina, given the history of clashes between the Barra bravas —and with the police— that have resulted in serious injuries and even fatalities.

 It is played between the two main teams from Rosario, Newell's Old Boys and Rosario Central.
 It is widely regarded as the most important Argentine derby outside of Buenos Aires and the Buenos Aires Province.

 History

 The first Rosario derby was played on June 18, 1905; it resulted in a 1–0 win for Newell's Old Boys with a goal from Faustino González.

 The clubs continued to play each other in the "Liga Rosarina de Fútbol" for many years.
 In 1939 the two clubs were admitted to the Argentine Primera, and the first game at this level resulted in a 1–1 draw on June 18, 1939.

 Experts claim that the Mexican Monterrey derby holds similarities with the Rosario derby.
-The teams are crosstown rivals from cities away from the capital and have very passionate fans.
+The teams are crosstown rivals from cities away from the capital and have passionate fans.

-Rosario Central has the edge over Newell's, with 98 wins compared to 77 counting every official encounter.
-Rosario also has more trophies, with 35 against 25, although Newell's has won the league title six times, one more than Rosario Central.
+Rosario Central has the edge over Newell's, with 99 wins compared to 77 counting every official encounter.
+Rosario also has more trophies, with 36 against 25, although Newell's has won the league title six times, one more than Rosario Central.